bsamseth/Goldfish/README.md

 to abandon my initial work instead of trying to work around bad design decisions made by the former me.

-The current version is based on [fluxroot/pulse](https://github.com/fluxroot/pulse).
+I then made a new version based on [fluxroot/pulse](https://github.com/fluxroot/pulse).
 Thanks a lot to the original author for his great work.
 Starting with this project meant a stable starting point, with all the rules sorted out, basic search in place and a test suite to make sure it all works as expected.

-At this point, the newest version of Goldfish has been substantially revamped and improved in most aspects (see [Road map](#road-map)).
+From there, Goldfish was substantially revamped and improved in most aspects, leaving little evidence of it's starting point.
+[Version 1.13.0](https://github.com/bsamseth/Goldfish/releases/tag/v1.13.0) was the final version of the C++ version of Goldfish.

+In late 2023 I wanted to get better at Rust, and started a complete rewrite.
+Once this reaches ELO parity with the C++ version, the Rust 2.0.0 version will be released.

 ## Why Goldfish?